Bicolano people: Area

 Bicolanos live in the Bicol Region, which occupies the southeastern part of Luzon, now containing the provinces of Albay, Camarines Norte, Camarines Sur, Catanduanes and Sorsogon and Masbate (although the majority of Masbate's population are a subgroup of Visayans).
-Many Bicolanos also live in the southeastern towns of the Calabarzon province of Quezon.
+Many Bicolanos also live in the southeastern towns of the Calabarzon province of Quezon and in Metro Manila.
+Bicolanos also live outside Luzon, particularly in Northern Samar in Visayas (due to its proximity to Bicolandia) and Davao Region, Misamis Oriental, Caraga and Soccsksargen in Mindanao.

 Demographics

 Bicolanos numbered 6,082,165 in 2020.
 They are descended from Austronesian peoples who came from Taiwan during the Iron Age.
 Many Bicolanos also have some Han Chinese, Arab, and Spanish admixtures; most of the townsfolk have small traces of each heritage.
-Bicolanos have a high percentage of Spanish introgression; a government-sponsored study showing that 20 percent of the population have Hispanic ancestry.
+Bicolanos have a high percentage of Spanish introgression; a government-sponsored study show that 20 percent of the population have Hispanic ancestry.
 Bicolanos are also the ethnic group with the second largest amount of Spaniards/Hispanics as a percentage of the population, after Chavacanos.

+Like any other ethnic groups from Luzon, Bicolanos are also widely dispersed outside their regional homeland.
+As of 2000, they make up the largest non-Tagalog group in the following cities of Metro Manila: Caloocan City, 59,276 or 5.05% of the city’s population; Pasig City, 24,678 or 4.9%; and Valenzuela City, 21,896 or 4.55%.
+In Quezon City, they rank second in population size after the Visayans, numbering 108,293 or 5%.
+In Manila they number 39,295 or 2.5%, ranking third, after the Ilocano and Cebuano.
+They are the largest non-Tagalog group in the following provinces of Luzon: Rizal, 73,253 or 4.30%; Laguna 57,282 or 3%; and Batangas 11,661 or 0.42%.
+They rank second after the Visayans in the following provinces: Cavite, 52,031 or 2.54%, Bulacan 43,605 or 1.95%, and Quezon, 36,339 or 2.45%.
+They are found as well in the following provinces: Aurora, 7,079; Pampanga 6,685; Oriental Mindoro, 2,930; 247 in Marinduque; and in Cebu 1,534, which is 0.06% of the population.
+In just this random survey, the Bikol people make up a total of 545,544 or more than half a million, residing outside their region of origin.
+On the other hand, other ethnolinguistic groups in the Bicol region, besides the Tagalog, are the Visayans, particularly the Cebuano and Ilonggo; and the Kankanaey from northern Luzon.
+Bicolanos are also found as a minority in Mindanao, especially in the Davao Region.